gotchoices/MyCHIPs/README.md

 While Wylib is not the solution for an eventual user interface, it has been what I needed for an administrative console during development.
 And it can suffice for a crude user SPA until a dedicated mobile app can be built.

-I have kept the source closed for some time while I tried to work out an algorithm for performing a distributed credit lift.
+I have kept the source closed for some time while I tried to work out an algorithm for performing a distributed lift (the credit clearing function that makes the system work).
-It also took me a while to come up with a licensing mechanism I would be comfortable with.
+It also took me a while to figure out a contract and licensing structure I felt would make the system robust and resilient to attack.
-I wanted MyCHIPs to be free for everyone to use, but only if they will use it in honest trade as it was intended.
+I want MyCHIPs to be free for everyone to use, but only if they will use it in honest commerce and trade as it is intended.

 ### Current Project Status:
-The _holy grail_ of MyCHIPs has been a network implementation of the lift protocol introduced in [this article](http://gotchoices.org/mychips/coupon.html) and explained in some more detail in [this article](http://gotchoices.org/mychips/acdc.html).
+The _holy grail_ of MyCHIPs has been a network implementation of the lift protocol introduced in an intuitive way in [this article](http://gotchoices.org/mychips/coupon.html) and explained in some more technical detail in [this article](http://gotchoices.org/mychips/acdc.html).

-As of March, 2020, the software is successfully computing and performing fully distributed lifts in a simulated network.
+As of March, 2020, the software is successfully discovering, computing and performing fully distributed lifts in a simulated network.
-I consider this a "preliminary proof of concept" and so am ready to release this code subject to the attched LICENSE.
+I consider this as a "preliminary proof of concept" and so am ready to release this code subject to the attched LICENSE.
-It needs a lot more work to be production ready, but maybe more people will want to take a look now that there is actually something to see and test.
+It needs a lot more work to be production ready, but maybe this provides enough of a testing platform that others will be more willing to get involved.

-To kick off that process, I commissioned a study by [DSR Corporation](https://en.dsr-corporation.com/) to analyze the lift alorithm as proposed in the documentation and partially implemented in the software.
+To kick off the public release, I commissioned a study by [DSR Corporation](https://en.dsr-corporation.com/) to analyze the lift alorithm as proposed in the documentation and partially implemented in the software.
-As expected, they uncovered several issues that need improvement before the system can be expected to perform in production.
+As expected, they uncovered several issues that need improvement before the system can be expected to perform in a fault-tolerant way.
-Their work and results are included under the test/analysis directory.
+Their work and results are summarized [here](test/analysis/dsr/phase-1/results.md).

-In response to that study, I have created a file doc/Safety, my attempt to resolve the issues uncovered by the DSR study.
+In response to that study, I have created an [outline](doc/Safety) of where the project might best go next to resolve the issues uncovered by the DSR study.
 This represents the current state of the project.

 ### Milestones Completed so Far